 While there isn’t yet much scientific evidence supporting a seed cycle, the anecdotal evidence shows that it can improve some of the symptoms of hormone imbalance.

 Several types of natural, plant-based supplements that can help support healthy hormone levels.
 Many of these have been used for hundreds of years!
 To support progesterone production, you can try vitex, maca, and ashwagandha.
-Bonus: you can find all 3 of these herbs in Proov’s Luteal Love herbal supplement!
+Bonus: you can find all 3 of these herbs in Proov’s Pro herbal supplement!

-Herbals like black cohosh, vitex, and evening primrose oil have been shown to support estrogen production.
+Herbals like black cohosh, dong quai, red clover, and evening primrose oil have been shown to support estrogen production, all of which can be found in Proov's Boost herbal supplement.
 Remember to always chat with your doctor before adding any new supplement to your regimen.

 While foods do not directly contain hormones like estrogen and progesterone, some foods can impact the production of these hormones, or mimic their effects.
 For instance, spinach, kale, pumpkin, nuts, and beans can help support natural progesterone production.
 If you’re concerned about excess estrogen, it may be smart to avoid soy products and tofu, as these contain plant compounds similar to estrogen (known as “phytoestrogens”).